sunpy/sunpy/doc/source/guide/installation/mac.rst

 For users who wish to have more control over the installation of Python, several alternative installation methods are provided below, including instructions for `Macports <http://www.macports.org/>`_ and `Homebrew <http://mxcl.github.com/homebrew/>`_.
-The following instructions are not recommended for beginners!
+The following instructions are not recommended for beginners.
 OS X comes pre-loaded with Python but each versions of OS X (Mountain Lion, Snow Leopard, etc.) ships with a different version of Python.
 In the instructions below, we therefore recommend that you install your own version of Python.
 You will then have two versions of Python living on your system at the same time.
-It can be confusing to make sure that when you install packages they are installed for the correct local Python so beware.
+It can be confusing to make sure that when you install packages they are installed for the correct Python so beware.

 Python 2.7.3+
 ^^^^^^^^^^^^^